 Our diverse faculty of coaches have trained and taught all over the world.
 This cosmopolitan mix of respected industry professionals ensure all HCAC programmes are of an international standard.

 About Our Teachers

-Kamil Haque is the founder and CEO of the Haque Centre of Acting & Creativity (HCAC).
+Kamil Haque is the founder and artisic director of Haque Centre of Acting & Creativity (HCAC).
 After 8 years working and coaching in Los Angeles Kamil returned to his native Singapore in 2013 to establish HCAC, Singapore’s first professional acting centre and Asia’s first centre to teach the preeminent Lee Strasberg’s method of acting.

 In 2011, Kamil was bestowed the honour of being invited to become a working observer at the world-renowned The Actor’s Studio.
 He was the first Singaporean ever to be part of the studio.

 In addition to these accolades, Kamil was appointed as the Head Acting Instructor at East West Players, the USA’s oldest Asian American Theatre group, as well as the role of Global Internship Director at the Company of Angels (CoA), Los Angeles’ oldest repertory theatre company.